Xisco Muñoz: Anorthosis

 On 4 October 2022, Xisco was appointed manager of Cypriot First Division club Anorthosis until the end of the season.
 Three months later, after a series of five winless games, he was replaced by Vesko Mihajlović.

 Sheffield Wednesday

 On 4 July 2023, Xisco joined Sheffield Wednesday as head coach; he brought in his brother Miguel as assistant, Roberto Cuesta as first-team coach and Antonello Brambilla as goalkeeper coach, all of whom he had worked with at Watford.
 His first competitive game in charge was at home to newly relegated Southampton, a 2–1 defeat, and culminated in a 1–0 away loss to West Bromwich Albion on 3 October.
 He had led the Owls to their worst ever start to a season, with just two points from the first ten matches.
 A day later, he was dismissed.

 DAC Dunajská Streda

 On 19 November 2023, Xisco signed as manager of DAC Dunajská Streda until the end of the campaign, with the option of another year.
 He was relieved of his duties on 27 November 2024.

+Johor Darul Ta'zim

+Xisco became coach of Johor Darul Ta'zim on 6 June 2025.
+During his first season in charge, he led the team to a fourth consecutive domestic treble, winning the Malaysia Super League, Malaysia FA Cup and Malaysia Cup.
+Additionally, he guided them to the quarter-finals of the AFC Champions League Elite, where they lost 2–1 to defending champions Al-Ahli.